kjpou1/rnn_lstm_from_scratch/README.md

 ## 🧩 Built With
 - Python 3.10+
-- NumPy only (pure scratch)
+- NumPy (pure scratch mode)
-- No TensorFlow or PyTorch for scratch models
+- TensorFlow (comparison mode)

 ---

 ## 📬 Contributing
 Pull Requests welcome!
-We are building a true **from-scratch RNN-LSTM lab** 🧪
+This is a **learning-first lab** for anyone who wants to truly understand RNNs and LSTMs — no magic, no shortcuts. 🧪

 ---